 It is important to understand the basics of how API authentication and authorization are handled.
 All API calls must use either simple or authorized access (defined below).
 Many API methods require authorized access, but some can use either.
 Some API methods that can use either behave differently, depending on whether you use simple or authorized access.
 See the API's method documentation to determine the appropriate access type.

 1. Simple API access (API keys)

 These API calls do not access any private user data.
-Your application must authenticate itself as an application belonging to your Google Developers Console project.
+Your application must authenticate itself as an application belonging to your Google API Console project.
 This is needed to measure project usage for accounting purposes.

-API key: To authenticate your application, use an API key for your Developers Console project.
+API key: To authenticate your application, use an API key for your API Console project.
 Every simple access call your application makes must include this key.

 2. Authorized API access (OAuth 2.0)

 These API calls access private user data.
 Before you can call them, the user that has access to the private data must grant your application access.
 Therefore, your application must be authenticated, the user must grant access for your application, and the user must be authenticated in order to grant that access.
 All of this is accomplished with OAuth 2.0 and libraries written for it.

 Scope: Each API defines one or more scopes that declare a set of operations permitted.
 For example, an API might have read-only and read-write scopes.
 When your application requests access to user data, the request must include one or more scopes.
 The user needs to approve the scope of access your application is requesting.

 Refresh and access tokens: When a user grants your application access, the OAuth 2.0 authorization server provides your application with refresh and access tokens.
 These tokens are only valid for the scope requested.
 Your application uses access tokens to authorize API calls.
 Access tokens expire, but refresh tokens do not.
 Your application can use a refresh token to acquire a new access token.